claudiocandio/borsello/README.md

 $ ionic cordova run browser
 ```

-Uisng the App you will first need to create your wallet name, for example: alice, you may encrypt your new wallet using a password.
+After setting the Iroha server address in the Borsello App you will need to create a new wallet name, for example alice, you may also encrypt your new wallet using a password.

-When you have created the new alice wallet you will need to add some bcoin to be able top play with it, let's say we add 150.37 bcoin
+You will then need to add some bcoin to your alice wallet, let's say we add 150.37 bcoin
 ```bash
 $ node scripts/run.js iroha_util.js account-add-amount alice bcoin 150.37
 ```